 NordVPN now fully supports the WireGuard VPN protocol in all NordVPN apps, offering users faster speeds and upgraded security.
 We were able to hit 445 Mbps with NordVPN in testing out WireGuard vs OpenVPN speeds.
 This makes NordVPN the fastest VPN we have tested:

-NordVPN uses the strongest encryption standards and also includes built-in leak protection (kill switch) with all VPN apps.
+NordVPN uses the strongest encryption standards and also includes built-in leak protection (VPN kill switch) with all VPN apps.
 Additionally, NordVPN also offers these privacy and security features:

 - Double-VPN servers to encrypt traffic over two different locations